What are containers and why do you need them?

 “Awww, come on guys, it’s so simple.
-Maybe you need a refresher course. … It’s all ball bearings nowadays.”
-(Source: Irwin “Fletch” Fletcher in the 1985 movie “Fletch”).
+Maybe you need a refresher course. … It’s all ball bearings nowadays.” – Fletch, 1985 movie

 Sadly, it is not all about ball bearings nowadays.
 It’s all about containers.
-If you’ve heard about containers, but not sure what they are, you’ve come to the right place.
-This blog post will cover the following:
+If you heard about containers, but are not sure what they are, you’ve come to the right place.
+This blog post addresses the following questions:

 Across organizations, there is a spectrum of container adoption.
 Many people are just learning about containers.
 Some companies are further along in their journey.
 If you’re at all considering containerization, it’s time to join the fun where you can see real business results:

 - Faster time to market: New applications and services are what keep your competitive edge.
 Organizations are able to speed up delivery of new services with development and operational agility.

 - Deployment velocity: Move quicker from development to deployment.
 Containerization breaks down barriers for DevOps teams to accelerate deployment times and frequency.